 Space in the program is limited.
 FDIC will attempt to accommodate at least one candidate from interested organizations.

-- Use the online online FDIC International Training Application Form to apply to attend.
-The form is due no later than November 30, 2019..
+1. Use the online FDIC International Training Application Form to apply to attend.
+The due date for the form will be announced in June 2022.

-- FDIC will confirm accepted participants by approximately December 20, 2019, and may offer organizations an opportunity to register additional candidates.
+2. FDIC will confirm accepted participants and may offer organizations an opportunity to register additional candidates.